terramate-io/terramate/docs/data-sharing/index.md

 ---
-title: Sharing Data - Globals | Terramate
+title: Sharing Data - Globals
 description: Terramate adds powerful capabilities such as code generation, stacks, orchestration, change detection, data sharing and more to Terraform.

 prev: